unraid/docs/docs/unraid-os/system-administration/advanced-tools/command-line-interface.md

 ## System monitoring

-Use these commands to monitor memory, processes, and system performance when the WebGUI is unavailable or for more detailed diagnostics.
+Use these commands to monitor memory, processes, and system performance when the %%WebGUI|web-gui%% is unavailable or for more detailed diagnostics.

 ### `top`

 This command provides a real-time process and resource monitor.

 <details>
-<summary>View top usage</summary>
+<summary><strong>View top usage</strong> - Click to expand/collapse</summary>

 ```bash
 top